JavaScript-NZ/committee-election/README.md

 The following is shamelessly copied from the NZ Ruby Process [https://github.com/nzruby/2016-committee-nominations](https://github.com/nzruby/2016-committee-nominations)

-# 2017 JavaScript NZ committee election
+# 2019 JavaScript NZ committee election

-The time has come to elect the JavaScript NZ committee members for 2017.
+The time has come to elect the JavaScript NZ committee members for 2019.

-Elections will take place at the JavaScript NZ AGM on September 17th 2017 [on google hangouts](https://www.youtube.com/watch?v=wuRM3nx42js)
+Elections will take place at the JavaScript NZ AGM on March 6 2019 [on google hangouts](https://www.youtube.com/watch?v=yN1Ogf2EIlw)

 ## Nomination process